How to Become a Product Manager: The Ultimate Guide

 Key Takeaways + Next Steps

 Anyone can be a Product Manager.
-There is no single path to becoming a product manager, and professionals from all backgrounds can start a product management career.
+There is no single path to becoming a product manager; professionals from all backgrounds can start a product management career.
 Whether you start with formal education, gain relevant work experience in other roles, or develop skills through product management certifications and independent learning, there are multiple entry points into this field.

-Develop Product-Specific and Transferable Skills.
 Aspiring product managers should focus on building robust skill sets that include product skills, technical knowledge, and soft skills like communication and project management.
+Earning certifications, developing a portfolio of product management work, networking, and honing interview skills can help aspiring candidates find roles.

 Author